sambilbow/wsl2-arm64-rhel/README.md

-# RHEL for ARM64 on WSL2
+# RHEL for ARM64 on WSL2 (EXPERIMENTAL)

 > **Note**: This seems to be the only way to get RHEL running on WSL for ARM devices, as Red Hat doesn't provide official ARM WSL images.
+Systemd doesn't seem to work well

 ## Prerequisites
 - Windows 11 ARM64 device